Skip to Main Content

 Applying for PSLF

-Here are the steps to take to apply for Public Service Loan Forgiveness:
+Here are the steps to apply for Public Service Loan Forgiveness:

-3. Once you’ve made the required 120 payments and met your service obligations, you can submit the PSLF form using the PSLF help tool
+4. Once you’ve made the required 120 payments and met your service obligations, you can submit a final PSLF form using the PSLF help tool

-Once your PSLF application is submitted, MOHELA will review both your employment and payment history.
+Once your PSLF application is submitted, the ED will review both your employment and payment history.
 If your application is approved, then the rest of your federal student loan balance and interest will be discharged and you’ll be notified.

-If you made more than 120 payments, additional payments will be refunded to you.
+If you made more than 120 payments, additional payments will be refunded to you or applied to other federal student loan debt.
 If you’re not sure where you’re at in the repayment process, you can check your status in your StudentAid.gov account.

 PSLF alternatives